Monday, January 24, 2011

 Rafi Bagramian – Thank you for working on the typesetting and designing the pages.
-Rafi is aunt Hasmik’s son.
+Rafi is Aunt Hasmik’s son.

 Evelyn Badihian – You have been a wonderful friend to me for the past 20 years.

-Frank O’Donnell – I am grateful to you for your sincere friendship and having a memorial for my mother in 1990.
+Frank O’Donnell – I am grateful to you for your sincere friendship and for having a memorial for my mother in 1990.